mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

   3) Unsubscribe links in emails will include the user's unique identifier in the URL to correctly identify the user.
 - All options are managed from a single page; I do not need to navigate from the page linked in the email to manage subscriptions.
 - Unsubscribe from all emails with a single button.
-- Subscribe for emails with a single button
+- Subscribe for emails with a single button.
 - Receive a confirmation that I have successfully unsubscribed/subscribed.
 I am also instructed how to change my subscriptions later through my user preferences.
 - (In future implementations) Select specific categories of emails to receive / no longer receive.